moelholm/tools/actuator-ui-dump/README.md

 ## Installation
 Install it into your own Spring Boot project:

-- First GIT clone this repository
+First GIT clone this repository.

-- Then `mvn clean install` ( with jdk8 in your path )
+Then `mvn clean install` ( with jdk8 in your path ).

-- And finally add the following to your own Spring Boot Maven POM:
+And finally add the following to your own Spring Boot Maven POM:

 	<groupId>com.moelholm.tools</groupId>
 	<artifactId>actuator-ui-dump</artifactId>